 Radiotherapy can sometimes cause your muscles to tighten up and your joints to become stiff in the area being treated.
 You may also experience uncomfortable swelling in the affected area.

-Exercising regularly can help prevent stiffness.
+Exercising regularly can help to prevent stiffness.
 If you have stiff joints and muscles, your doctor or radiotherapist may refer you to a physiotherapist, who will recommend suitable exercises.

 Read more about physiotherapy.

 It's rare to develop severe, long-term side effects as a result of radiotherapy.
 Your doctor will discuss your chance of experiencing side effects before you consent to treatment.

 Some possible long-term side effects are described below.

 Infertility and early menopause in women

 In women, radiotherapy to the pelvic area exposes the ovaries to radiation.
 In pre-menopausal women, this may cause early menopause (where a woman's monthly periods stop) and infertility (the inability to get pregnant).
 This is often very upsetting, particularly for younger women who want to have a family.

 Before having treatment, your doctor will discuss all the options and available support with you.
 For example, it may be possible for some of your eggs to be surgically removed, frozen and stored until you are ready to have a baby.